Fiifi96/3DTrace/README.md

 # main.py:
 This is the main script that triggers the execution of setup.py and map4.py.

-# How to Run To run the scripts, simply execute the main.py file:
+# How to Run To run the scripts, simply change the destination to the IP address of website you want to go to in setup.py and execute the main.py file:

 python3 main.py